-- a) Should the number of candidates validly nominated equal or exceed HALF but be less than or equal to the total maximum permitted membership as specified in the Constitution for the Community Council area, the said candidates will be declared to be elected and no vote shall be held. - b) Should the number of candidates validly nominated exceed the total maximum permitted membership as specified in the Constitution for the Community Council area, arrangements for an Election shall be implemented.
-At the Election, each voter shall be entitled to vote for candidates up to the number of vacancies on the Community Council. - c) Should the number of candidates to be elected be below HALF of the total maximum permitted membership, as specified for the Community Council area, no Community Council will be established at that time.
-However, that does not preclude the local authority from issuing a second call for nominations for a Community Council area failing to meet the minimum membership.
+- a) Should the number of candidates validly nominated equal or exceed HALF but be less than or equal to the total maximum permitted membership as specified in the Constitution for the Community Council area, the said candidates will be declared to be elected and no ballot shall be held. - b) Should the number of candidates validly nominated exceed the total maximum permitted membership as specified in the Constitution for the Community Council area, arrangements for a poll shall be implemented.
+At the Poll, each voter shall be entitled to vote for candidates up to the number of vacancies on the community council. - c) Should the number of candidates to be elected be below HALF of the total maximum permitted membership, as specified for the Community Council area, no Community Council will be established at that time.
+However, that does not preclude the local authority from issuing a second call for nominations for a Community Council area failing to meet the minimum membership requirement within 6 months of the closing date for the registration of the first call for nominations.

-8.2.2.2.
-Method of Election
+8.7 Method of Election

-Community Councils shall be elected on a simple majority basis.

-The preferred method of election is using a show of hands at a Public Meeting, however where appropriate an alternative method can be approved by the Returning Officer.
+Community councils shall be elected on a simple majority basis.
+The preferred method of election is using a show of hands at a Public Meeting.
+However, where appropriate, an alternative method can be approved by the Returning Officer.

-8.2.2.3.
-Filling of casual places/vacancies between elections
+8.8 Filling of casual places / vacancies between elections